Calchan/debian-install-scripts/README.md

 In Settings → Steam Play, check "Enable Steam Play for all other titles" and select Proton Experimental in the list just below.

 Download the Proton Experimental package by searching for it in your library.
-You'll need it it below.
+You'll need it below.

 ### Heroic games launcher